🃏

 What is planning poker?

-Planning poker (also called Scrum poker) is an estimation technique used by agile teams to size user stories and tasks.
-Each team member simultaneously reveals their estimate using a card from the Fibonacci sequence: 0, 1, 2, 3, 5, 8, 13, 21, or a question mark for uncertainty.
+Planning poker (also called Scrum poker) is a consensus-based estimation technique used by agile teams to size user stories or backlog items.
+Each participant holds a hand of cards representing Fibonacci numbers (1, 2, 3, 5, 8, 13, 21) plus question mark and coffee cards.
+Everyone selects a card in secret, then all cards are revealed simultaneously.

 Why teams use planning poker